Valve train noise, is usually due to excessive clearance, between two internal engine parts.

 - Excessive clearance between, the lifter and the lifter bore hole, in the block

 - A loose rocker-arm shaft

 - A broken, valve spring

 Other ways to find a faulty valve lifter.
 With the engine shut off.
-Push down on each of the rocker arms on the pushrod side.
-If the rocker arm is free to move or there is a spongy feeling; it is a good indicator that the valve lifter is leaking down too fast; or not retaining oil from the engine.
+Push down on each of the rocker arms, on the pushrod side.
+If the rocker arm is free to move or there is a spongy feeling.
+It is a good indicator that, the valve lifter is leaking down too fast or not retaining the oil.

 Once you locate the lifter that is causing the noise; you will need to determine the reason for its malfunction.

-There are four types of noise you may experience.
+There are four types of valve train noise you may experience.
 An inoperative or failing valve lifter, may cause any one of them:

 Loud, Rapping Sound

 So, a stuck plunger inside the body of the lifter, could also be the cause.
 This is usually due to excessive varnish between, the plunger and body.

 Also, by dirt or other foreign materials wedged between, the plunger and body.
 Another cause of a loud rapping sound is, an excessively worn base or foot on the lifter itself.